open-webrtc-toolkit/owt-client-android/README.md

-# Open Media Streamer Android SDK
+# Open Media Streamer Client SDK for Android

+Open Media Streamer Client SDK for Android builds on top of the W3C standard WebRTC APIs to accelerate development of real-time communications (RTC) for Android applications, including peer-to-peer, broadcasting, and conference mode communications.

+# Documentation
+## API documents

+## Design documents

+# How to build
 ## Prerequisites

 * Configure Android SDK